alderhilldigital/gitbook-building-websites/html5.md

 &lt;blockquote&gt;    Defines a section that is quoted from another source

-&lt;body&gt;    Defines the document's body

 &lt;br&gt;    Defines a single line break

 &lt;button&gt;    Defines a clickable button

-&lt;div&gt;    Defines a section in a document

 &lt;em&gt;    Defines emphasized text